johangithub/AFMAN11-217v1/chp15.md

 The ICAO is composed of over 180 member nations and is a part of the United Nations.
 Unlike the FAA, whose regulations are directive, ICAO is an advisory organization that jointly agrees on procedural criteria.
 Although the ICAO does not have any enforcement authority, ICAO member nations do undertake an obligation to adopt the annexes and procedures adopted as standard by the ICAO.
 These are published in a document called Procedures for Air Navigation Services-Aircraft Operations (PANS-OPS), in the Annexes to the Convention, and Standards and Recommended Practices (SARPS).
 Member nations are required to publish their exceptions to PANS-OPS and SARPS in their individual Aeronautical Information Publication (AIP).
 Most nations do this and follow the ICAO publication of aeronautical information SARPS in Annex 15.
 These procedures are intended to be strictly adhered to by flight crews in order to achieve and maintain an acceptable level of safety in flight operations.
 USAF aircrews will find pertinent information extracted from the AIPs in FLIP AP and the Foreign Clearance Guide (FCG).

 15.1.1.
 The ICAO Convention does contain an exemption for state aircraft.
-However, there should be a due regard exercised for the safety of navigation of civil aircraft.
-USAF crews shall comply with guidance in AFI 11-202V3 regarding compliance with ICAO procedures.
+However, there should be a due regard exercised for the safety of navigation of civil aircraft. <strong><em>USAF crews shall comply with guidance in AFI 11-202V3 regarding compliance with ICAO procedures.</em></strong>

 + 15.1.1.1.
 NOTE: Although an ICAO signatory, the United States uses none of the PANS-OPS procedures.
 We use the Federal Aviation Regulations for procedural guidance instead as an equivalent to an AIP.

 15.1.2.
 The Continuum of Safety.
 Even more so than in the United States, international flying requires good judgment on the part of the pilot.
 The Air Force expects and encourages you to apply it.
 No book of hard and fast rules could ever hope to cover all the various situations you may encounter everywhere in the world.
 The global mission of the USAF means that you may well be required to operate in countries without a well developed aviation system, or into airfields where the ICAO rules have been ignored, replaced or poorly applied.
 The PIC must necessarily be the final judge of what is safe and prudent for any given mission on any given day.
 A thorough review of all flight planning documents prior to departure is critical.

 + 15.1.2.1.
 While English is the standard language of aviation, in many parts of the world you will hear native languages being spoken over ATC frequencies.
 Knowing, and using, standard terms from FLIP GP, AIM, the ICAO nation's AIP, and the Pilot-Controller glossary reduces the chance of misinterpreting a clearance or misunderstanding information from controllers with heavy accents.
-At all times, and especially when working with ATC controllers whose native language is not English, USAF pilots shall use standard aviation terminology and phraseology.
-USAF pilots are required to clarify with ATC any clearance that is not completely understood.
+At all times, and especially when working with ATC controllers whose native language is not English, <strong><em>USAF pilots shall use standard aviation terminology and phraseology.
+USAF pilots are required to clarify with ATC any clearance that is not completely understood.</em></strong>

 + 15.1.2.2.
 While most terminology has been standardized between the FAA and ICAO, there are minor differences that should be known to aircrews.
 Five of the most common verbiage differences include: